ombhut175/ai-chatbot-platform/docs/backend/flow.md

 ## 📁 3.
 File Upload & Processing Flow

 - **File upload to storage:** Can be done client-side with Supabase Storage SDK.
-- **File processing/vectorization:** Needs backend API route if you want to process files, extract text, or generate embeddings (OpenAI, Pinecone, etc.).
+- **File processing/vectorization:** Needs backend API route if you want to process files, extract text, or generate embeddings (Hugging Face, Pinecone, etc.).
 For assignment/demo, you can mock this step.

 ---